apify/crawlee/README.md

-Thanks to tools like [Puppeteer](https://github.com/GoogleChrome/puppeteer) or [cheerio](https://www.npmjs.com/package/cheerio), it is very easy to write a Node.js code to extract data from web pages.
+Thanks to tools like [Puppeteer](https://github.com/GoogleChrome/puppeteer) or [cheerio](https://www.npmjs.com/package/cheerio), it is easy to write a Node.js code to extract data from web pages.
 But eventually things will get complicated.
 For example, when you try to:

 * Perform a deep crawl of an entire website using a persistent queue of URLs.